jotapepinheiro/node-server/README.md

 ## Security Considerations

-- Ensure that your EC2 security group allows inbound traffic on ports 80 and 443.
+- Ensure that your Lightsail instance's firewall allows inbound traffic on ports 80 and 443.
 - Consider setting up AWS WAF for additional security.
 - Regularly update your Amazon Linux 2023 instance and Docker images.